Soegijapranata Catholic University: History

 The name "Soegijapranata" is adapted from the name Mgr.
 Alb.
-Soegijapranata, SJ, a priest and the first native Archbishop who became Indonesia’s national hero and figure.
+Soegijapranata, SJ, a priest and the first native Archbishop who became Indonesia's national hero and figure.
 Soegijapranata was born in Surakarta, November 25, 1896.
 He entered the novices of the Society of Jesus in Mariendaal, Grave, the Netherlands on September 27, 1920.
-He was ordained as a Priest on August 15, 1931 and as an Archbishop of Semarang on September 20, 1940.
+He was ordained as a pcapriest on August 15, 1931, and as an archbishop of Semarang on September 20, 1940.
 His struggle and attention in the world of education is the legacy of his lecturer, Father Frans van Lith, SJ.
 One of his efforts to improve education was to help increase the quality of two oldest Catholic universities, Parahyangan Catholic University, Bandung, and Sanata Dharma University, Yogyakarta, that were of equal status with the state universities.
 Taking the life story of Mgr.
 Albertus Soegijapranata, a movie entitled “Soegija” was appointed to the big screen in 2012.
 This movie was directed by Garin Nugroho and received a very good response where more than 500,000 spectators watched this movie in theaters throughout Indonesia.

 Through the name "Soegijapranata", Soegijapranata Catholic University wishes to continue the spirit, the struggles and the ideals of Mgr.
 Alb.
 Soegijapranata, SJ.

-Education programs

-Up until now, Soegijapranata Catholic University manages 21 undergraduate study programs, a diploma program, 8 master programs, and a doctoral program.